 The same is not the case for S Corps.
 The IRS places a lot of restrictions on an S corp when it comes to ownership.
 It can have no more than 100 owners (shareholders), none of the owners can be non-U.S. citizens or residents, and the S Corp cannot be owned by another business entities like C Corps, LLCs, partnerships, or other S corps.

 Classes of Stock and Voting Rights

-Although LLCs have many advantages over S corps, many people like the fact that the tax treatment of S corps allows you to pay yourself a salary and distributions of company profits throughout the year without paying as much in self employment taxes.
-The good news, though, is that, even if you opt to form an LLC, you can still elect to be taxed as an S corp by filing paperwork with the IRS.
+Although LLCs have many advantages over S Corps, many people like the fact that the tax treatment of S-C Corps allows you to pay yourself a salary and distributions of company profits throughout the year without paying as much in self employment taxes.
+The good news, though, is that, even if you opt to form an LLC, you can still elect to be taxed as an S Corp by filing paperwork with the IRS.

 There’s no one-size-fits-all answer to which entity type is right for a small business.
 When it comes to NY LLC formation, you need to keep in mind the specific needs and circumstances of your individual company.
 After all, your company is unique, so what works for someone else might not work for you.
 It is important to work with an experienced lawyer to choose the entity that makes most sense for your specific situation.

 At Gouchev Law we work with businesses of all sizes, including start-ups and franchises.
 Call us at (212) 537-9209 or schedule a free strategy session today to see what Gouchev Law can do for your business.